FP&A Salary Guide Based on Experience

 This article will review the average education, experience, and salary you can expect at each of the four common FP&A career levels.
-Before we dive into these details, let’s quickly review what a typical FPA career would entail.

 FP&A Overview

-FP&A teams are responsible for four primary activities that support an organization’s major business decisions and financial health, aiming to increase shareholder value.
 While each corporate structure and responsibility will differ slightly, the fundamental responsibilities include financial planning, budgeting, and performance and management reporting.

 Planning, Forecasting, and Budgeting

-Given current and historical information, the FP&A team is responsible for financial modeling, including forecasting revenue, expenses, profit, and cash flow.
-They will also take into consideration anticipated business decisions and broader industry and economic trends when building financial models.
+Given current and historical information, the FP&A team is responsible for financial modeling, including forecasting revenue, expenses, profit, and cash flow

-As no organization is perfect at forecasting or predicting macroeconomic events, the FP&A team is also responsible for developing scenario models given expected, best and worst-case scenarios with a high-level basis for each scenario.
-With this information in hand, the FP&A team and senior leadership, including the corporate development team, can plan their response.
+As no organization is perfect at forecasting or predicting macroeconomic events, the FP&A team is also responsible for developing scenario models based on expected, best, and worst-case scenarios with a high-level basis for each scenario.

 Performance and Management Reporting

-Providing ongoing performance reporting is a key responsibility of an FP&A team.
+Providing ongoing performance reporting is a top responsibility of an FP&A team.
 Standard reporting generally follows a regular cadence, such as monthly, quarterly, and annually.
-This reporting is generally aligned with regulatory reporting obligations and, or scheduled corporate leadership meetings.

 They are considered in-house experts in both historical financial performance and forecasting future performance using common and ever-changing variables.

-What Are the Common FP&A Roles and Profiles?
+What are the Common FP&A Roles and Profiles?

 1) FP&A Internships

-In addition, the average duration of an internship is typically four months but can be as long as 12 months.
-Students who did internships at companies including at American Express and Expedia talked to top FP&A podcast, FP&A Today, about the value of internships and how they secured them including through the “LinkedIn for college students” an app called Handshake
+Students who did internships at companies, including American Express and Expedia, talked to the top FP&A podcast — FP&A Today — about the value of internships and how they secured them, including through the “LinkedIn for college students” app called Handshake

 2) FP&A Analyst